 - Consistency: At least here up north in Norway, the quality of tomatoes varies wildly throughout the season and beyond.
 But by all means – if you do get your hands on super ripe tomatoes, go ahead and use those if you feel like peeling 🙂

 Whatever you do, DO NOT get the cheapest can of tomatoes you can get your hands on, cause that’s gonna suck.
 Go for Mutti, Petti, Coppola or other high quality stuff.
-San Marzano are considered the best.
+I usually go for Mutti Polpa because that’s what’s most easily available to me.

 And finally – this is the basic sauce I use for nearly all my pizzas.
 If I want to take it in a Mexican direction, I may drop the fennel, and add perhaps some chipotle.
 If I want to take it in a Spanish direction, I might add some smoked, spicy paprika.
 It is also incredibly delicious as a pasta sauce.
 Just sayin’.